Estimation of Optimal Dynamic Treatment Assignment Rules under Policy Constraints: Dynamic Empirical Welfare Maximization

 \section{Dynamic Empirical Welfare Maximization}

 This section proposes two DEWM methods.
-One is based on backward induction (dynamic programming) to solve the dynamic treatment choice problem, sequentially, from the final stage to the initial stage.
-The other is based on simultaneous optimization of $W\left(\cdot \right)$ over the whole class of DTRs $\MG$.
-The backward estimation method is computationally efficient, but it can consistently estimate the optimal DTR only when $\MG_{t}$ contains the first-best treatment rule for all $t \geq 2$.
-In contrast, the simultaneous estimation method can consistently estimate the optimal DTR irrespective of whether $\MG_{t}$ contains the first-best treatment rule at each stage $t$, though it is computationally less efficient.
-We explain the backward and simultaneous estimation methods in Sections \ref{sec:backward DEWM} and \ref{sec:simultaneous DEWM}, respectively.
-We subsequently evaluate the statistical properties of these methods in terms of the maximum welfare-regret in Section \ref{sec:statistical property}.
+One method employs backward induction to solve the dynamic treatment choice problem sequentially from the final to initial stage.
+The other method involves the simultaneous maximization of $W\left(\cdot \right)$ over the entire class of DTRs $\MG$ across all stages.
+The backward-induction approach is computationally efficient; however, we will see that it may not consistently estimate the optimal DTR when $\MG_{t}$ does not contain the first-best treatment rule for all $t \geq 2$.
+By contrast, the simultaneous maximization method can consistently estimate the optimal DTR irrespective of whether $\MG_{t}$ contains the first-best rule at each stage $t$, though it is computationally less efficient.\footnote{It is worth noting that our study, focused on the consistent estimation of the optimal DTR, differs from the literature on ``dynamic (in)consistency'' in economics \citep[e.g.,][]{Epstein_et_al_2003,Hansen_Sargent_2022}, because the notions of consistency are different between our work and works regarding ``dynamic (in)consistency'' in economics.} We explain the backward-induction and simultaneous-maximization methods in Sections \ref{sec:backward DEWM} and \ref{sec:simultaneous DEWM}, respectively.